streamcode9/software-design/architecture.md

-# Core ideas
+# Backlog

-* discuss !!!
 * each goal has price & profit
-  * critical quality attibutes
-  * metrics
 * automatization (e2e tests for critical pathes, linter, static analysis)
-* code review
-  * easy to read
-  * pair code review
-* tl = simple tasks + delegation + prioritization + book + speak aloud daily tasks
 * form a list of conventions forming some guidelines and a set of automated checks to verify those conventions are not broken
 * audit (system overview, requirements collection, patterns collection)
   * quality attributes and its priorities